 I wrote this post last week while it was pouring rain.
-Today it’s sunny and clear… either way, it’s nice to know that a dinner of tender pork ribs will be finished and waiting for us when we get home from soccer practice!
+Today it’s sunny and clear… either way, it’s nice to know that dinner will be finished and waiting for us when we get home from soccer practice!

 Back to last week and our crock pot dinner…